Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Revisiting Inverse Soft Q-Learning

 \begin{thm} Suppose that $\widehat{Q}$ is the optimal solution to IQ-Learn in \cref{eq:iq_learn} and $\pi_{\widehat{Q}}$ is the derived policy in \cref{eq:softmax_pi}.
 Assume the softmax policy class realizes the BC policy, i.e., $\pi^{\bc} \in \{ \pi_{Q}: Q \in \gQ \}$.
 Then the following holds: \begin{itemize} \item $\forall 2 \leq h \leq H, \forall s_h \in \gS_h, \; \pi_{\widehat{Q}} (\cdot|s_h) = \pi^{\bc} (\cdot|s_h)$. \item In the initial time step $h=1$,

 where $\unif (\gA)$ denotes a uniform distribution over $\gA$. \end{itemize} \end{thm} The detailed proof is presented in Appendix \ref{subsec:proof_of_thm:iq_learn_equivalence}. \begin{rem} \cref{thm:iq_learn_equivalence} indicates that IQ-Learn is almost equivalent to BC.
 At all time steps except the initial one, the IQ-Learn policy is identical to the BC policy.
-At the initial time step, both policies follow a uniform distribution on states uncovered by $\gDE$.
-Collectively, these results demonstrate that neither IQ-Learn nor BC can recover expert behavior on states out of demonstrations.
-This result challenges the prevailing belief that IQ-Learn resolves compounding errors in BC. \end{rem}
+At the initial time step, both policies follow a uniform distribution at states uncovered by $\gDE$.
+Collectively, these results demonstrate that neither IQ-Learn nor BC can recover expert behavior at states outside the demonstrations.
+This result challenges the prevailing belief that IQ-Learn resolves compounding errors of BC. \end{rem}

-\begin{rem} The key to establishing \cref{thm:iq_learn_equivalence} is a re-parameterization perspective on IQ-Learn.
-The conventional interpretation views $Q$ as a Q-function with $Q (s_h, a_h) - (\LSE Q) (s_{h+1})$ representing a Bellman-error-related term.
-Differently, we apply a telescoping transformation to \cref{eq:iq_learn} and regard $Q$ as being re-parameterized by $\pi$ via \cref{eq:softmax_pi}.

-This re-parameterization perspective reveals that the IQ-Learn objective coincides with the BC objective for time steps $h=2, \cdots, H$.
-Further analysis shows that at the initial time step, the IQ-Learn policy assigns uniform probability to actions on unvisited states—identical to BC.
-This perspective also illuminates connections between other Q-based methods (e.g., ValueDICE \citep{Kostrikov20value_dice}) and BC; see Appendix \ref{subsec:valuedice_bc} for details. \end{rem}

-\begin{rem} Here, we reconcile the prevailing belief by explaining why IQ-Learn does not, in fact, benefit from online environment interactions to go beyond BC.
+\begin{rem} We now explain why IQ-Learn does not benefit from online environment interactions to go beyond BC.
 Recall that in IQ-Learn, online interactions are used to obtain an accurate estimate of the term $\expect_{s_1 \sim \rho } [ (\LSE Q) (s_1) ] = \expect_{s_1 \sim \rho } [ \log (\sum_{a\in \gA} \exp (Q (s_1, a))) ] $.
 This term is monotonically increasing w.r.t $Q (s, a)$ for all actions, meaning it uniformly suppresses Q-values across the entire action space.
 As a result, it provides no discriminative signal for identifying expert actions from non-expert ones and thus cannot facilitate generalization beyond BC. \end{rem}